DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [1] "2025-05-27" "2025-05-28" "2025-05-29" "2025-05-30"

-💡Base R has two functions from the `apply()` family that can return
+💡 Base R has two functions from the `apply()` family that can return
 vectors: `sapply()` and `vapply()`.
-We recommend avoiding `sapply()` because it tries to simplify the result and chooses a default output format, potentially returning a list, a vector or a matrix. `vapply()` is safer because it allows you to indicate the output format with FUN.VALUE.
+We recommend avoiding `sapply()` because it tries to simplify the result automatically and chooses a default output format.
+Depending on the input, it may return a list, a vector, or even a matrix, which can make results less predictable.
+`vapply()` is safer because it allows you to indicate the output type with FUN.VALUE.
 The main disadvantage of `vapply()` is that we need to specify more arguments than in `map_*()`.

 ``` r